lineality/Online_Voting_Using_One_Time_Pads/README.md

 ...

+Case Studies in Election Disruption and Resiliance:
+-
+-
+-

+...

 ## A Voting Rules And Procedures Statement

 As part of an election, other publicly stated 'open' policy and procedure information is important in addition to the ballot itself.